Skip to main content

 Aging in Place

-Most people want to stay in their home for as long as possible.
+Most of us want to stay in our home for as long as possible.
 This is called “aging in place.”
-Exploring the financial, social, and safety outcomes of downsizing is crucial before you make the decision to move.
-Get resources as you or a loved one consider aging at home.
+Explore the financial, social, and safety outcomes of downsizing before making the decision to move.
+And get resources as you or a loved one consider aging at home.

 Aging in Place